torpago/mqt-client/docs/RewardProgramsRulesConfigsResponse.md

 ### NewRewardProgramsRulesConfigsResponse

-`func NewRewardProgramsRulesConfigsResponse(accrualType AccrualType, createdTime time.Time, isActive bool, percentage float32, rewardProgramToken string, token string, updatedTime time.Time, ) *RewardProgramsRulesConfigsResponse`
+`func NewRewardProgramsRulesConfigsResponse(accrualType AccrualType, createdTime time.Time, isActive bool, percentage decimal.Decimal, rewardProgramToken string, token string, updatedTime time.Time, ) *RewardProgramsRulesConfigsResponse`

 NewRewardProgramsRulesConfigsResponse instantiates a new RewardProgramsRulesConfigsResponse object This constructor will assign default values to properties that have it defined,